From Consultation to Recovery

 At the conclusion of your consultation, our administrative staff will provide you with a written estimate outlining all the costs associated with your proposed surgical procedure(s).
 Please note that some procedures require overnight stay at the hotel.
 This is not included in your estimate is to be arranged by the patient.
 Your surgeon will discuss whether this is applicable to you or not.

-Most often surgery can be booked within two to twelve weeks.
+Most often surgery can be booked within three to six months.
 We do our best to work within your time frame.

 Once your surgery date is confirmed, you will be sent a comprehensive booking information package that will include a surgical notice, pre-operative history form, patient questionnaire, surgical invoice, and information sheet specific to your procedure(s).
 It is very important to read through this information in its entirety in preparation for surgery.
 Once your surgical date has been secured, any changes such as re-scheduling or cancelling is subject to financial penalty.

 A pre-operative visit with your family doctor will be required for a history and physical exam.
 Your doctor will complete the history form and fax it to our office.
 This needs to be done no later than two weeks prior to surgery.

 Once received, the history form will be reviewed by our medical staff.
 In some cases, patients will be asked to have additional testing and/or blood work.

 Approximately 1-2 weeks prior to surgery, our pre-admission nurse will contact you and give you instructions for surgery and your admission time and details.

 You will need a responsible adult to bring you to the clinic and to pick you up after surgery.